Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/6_Notification_Triggers.md

 Transfer Type 2: Any time a transfer order is generated.

-The canonical url for these event is http://www.carequality.net/CEQTopic/transfer-ext (Type 1) and  http://www.carequality.net/CEQTopic/transfer-all (Type 2)
+The canonical URLs for these events are http://www.carequality.net/CEQTopic/transfer-ext (Type 1) and  http://www.carequality.net/CEQTopic/transfer-all (Type 2)

 #### Gaps in Care
 A trigger based on the [eCQM as defined by CMS](https://www.cms.gov/Regulations-and-Guidance/Legislation/EHRIncentivePrograms/ClinicalQualityMeasures "Electronic Clinical Quality Measures Basics") or other request for follow-up based on Notification Generator policy or process.

-The canonical url for this event is http://www.carequality.net/CEQTopic/caregap
+The canonical URL for this event is http://www.carequality.net/CEQTopic/caregap